-

 In your country, are there any restrictions in the appointment of arbitrators?

-In domestic arbitration article 871 para.
+In domestic arbitration, Article 871 para.
 2 GrCCP precludes from acting as arbitrators (a) persons that have no legal capacity or have limited legal capacity, (b) persons deprived of their citizen right to vote and to be elected due to a prior criminal conviction, (c) legal entities.
-In addition, article 871A GrCCP provides for certain conditions and limitations regarding the appointment of acting judges as arbitrators.
+In addition, Article 871A GrCCP provides for certain conditions and limitations regarding the appointment of judges acting as arbitrators.
 Further to said explicit restrictions it is unanimously accepted in case law and legal literature under the principle nemo iudex in causa sua and the maxim of fair trial that a person may not be validly appointed as arbitrator in a dispute involving his own interests.
 There is no restriction as to the nationality of the arbitrator.

 -